 The clinic’s diversity committee presents the “Cultural Humility in Research Award” annually to a GSU graduate student during the clinical psychology program’s “Research Day.”
-This year, the award went to co-winners Becky LeCroix (left) and Danielle Abrams (second from left), presented by committee co-chairs Nada Goodrum (second from right) and Meena Khowaja (right).
+This year, the award went to Sarah Clark (center), presented by committee co-chairs Scot Seitz (left) and Becky LeCroix (right).

 Clinic Diversity Statement